eliottvalette/MLers_IN_Paris/kaggle/input/Dataset_1/README_1.md

-# Dataset 1 : Détection de Comptes Instagram Faux/Authentiques
+# Dataset 1: Instagram Fake/Genuine Account Detection

 ## Source
-Ce jeu de données provient de Kaggle : [Instagram Fake/Spammer/Genuine Accounts](https://www.kaggle.com/datasets/free4ever1/instagram-fake-spammer-genuine-accounts)
+This dataset comes from Kaggle: [Instagram Fake/Spammer/Genuine Accounts](https://www.kaggle.com/datasets/free4ever1/instagram-fake-spammer-genuine-accounts)

 ## Description
-Ce dataset contient des caractéristiques de comptes Instagram qui peuvent être utilisées pour identifier si un compte est authentique ou faux (fake).
-Il est conçu pour les tâches de classification binaire dans le domaine de la détection de fraude sur les réseaux sociaux.
+This dataset contains features of Instagram accounts that can be used to identify whether an account is genuine or fake.
+It is designed for binary classification tasks in the domain of social media fraud detection.

-## Caractéristiques (Features)
+## Features
-Le fichier `train.csv` contient les colonnes suivantes :
+The `train.csv` file contains the following columns:

-- `profile pic` : Présence d'une photo de profil (1 = Oui, 0 = Non)
+- `profile pic`: Presence of a profile picture (1 = Yes, 0 = No)
-- `nums/length username` : Ratio entre le nombre de chiffres et la longueur totale du nom d'utilisateur
+- `nums/length username`: Ratio between the number of digits and the total length of the username
-- `fullname words` : Nombre de mots dans le nom complet
+- `fullname words`: Number of words in the full name
-- `nums/length fullname` : Ratio entre le nombre de chiffres et la longueur totale du nom complet
+- `nums/length fullname`: Ratio between the number of digits and the total length of the full name
-- `name==username` : Indique si le nom et le nom d'utilisateur sont identiques (1 = Oui, 0 = Non)
+- `name==username`: Indicates whether the name and username are identical (1 = Yes, 0 = No)
-- `description length` : Longueur de la description/bio du profil
+- `description length`: Length of the profile description/bio
-- `external URL` : Présence d'une URL externe dans la bio (1 = Oui, 0 = Non)
+- `external URL`: Presence of an external URL in the bio (1 = Yes, 0 = No)
-- `private` : Compte privé ou public (1 = Privé, 0 = Public)
+- `private`: Private or public account (1 = Private, 0 = Public)
-- `#posts` : Nombre de publications
+- `#posts`: Number of posts
-- `#followers` : Nombre d'abonnés
+- `#followers`: Number of followers
-- `#follows` : Nombre d'abonnements
+- `#follows`: Number of accounts followed
-- `fake` : Variable cible/étiquette (1 = Compte faux, 0 = Compte authentique)
+- `fake`: Target variable/label (1 = Fake account, 0 = Genuine account)

-## Applications possibles
+## Possible Applications
-- Détection de faux comptes sur Instagram
+- Detection of fake accounts on Instagram
-- Analyse de comportements frauduleux sur les réseaux sociaux
+- Analysis of fraudulent behavior on social networks
-- Développement de systèmes de sécurité pour les plateformes sociales
+- Development of security systems for social platforms

 ## Format
-Fichier CSV avec 12 colonnes
+CSV file with 12 columns